 From Mark Hurst, GoodExperience.com

 Decision makers need information before they make decisions, right?
 What sources do executives listen to when gathering information?
-Here are a few that are typically followed, if somewhat dubious, and one that is always reliable, but not always considered:
+Here are a few typical, if somewhat dubious, examples, and one that is always reliable but not always considered:

-– the technology press, whose job it is to report on the newest and flashiest trends, not necessarily what actually works in the long run
+– The technology press, whose job is to report on the newest and flashiest trends, but not necessarily what will work in the long run.

-– technology conferences, which tend to invite speakers who will draw attendees from the three groups above
+– Technology conferences, which tend to invite speakers who draw attendees from the three groups above.

-Another voice, by the way, is that of industry colleagues, who can be very helpful, or may indulge in one-upmanship about whose business has gotten more exposure.
+Another voice is that of industry colleagues, which may be helpful, or may indulge in one-upmanship about whose business has gotten more exposure.

-One voice not on the list, ironically enough, *can* point the way forward, both in the short-term and the long-term.
+One voice not on the list, ironically, can point the way forward, both in the short-term and the long-term.
 Who is it?

-Most companies still don’t conduct meaningful research with the people who they’re ostensibly working for.
-No customers, no business; and yet the customers are often nowhere to be found when strategic decisions are made.
+Most companies still don’t conduct meaningful research with the people they’re ostensibly working for.
+No customers, no business.
+Yet the customers are often nowhere to be found when making strategic decisions.

-How does your organization chart its way forward: by following the herd, or by listening to customers?
+How does your organization chart its way forward?
+By following the herd or listening to customers?